Everything Autumn Muffins

 It’s taking a lot of willpower these days not to get my Thanksgiving and Christmas holiday baking started (super) early.
 However, experience has taught me that if I give in to my festive feelings I’ll have fatigue before the beginning of December.
 So the books will remain on the cookbook bookshelf for a while yet.

 The seedy streusel topping tastes decadent but is mostly made up of whole grains and pumpkin seeds, making them safe to pack into the school lunchbox.
-Speaking of which, they actually taste even better the day after their baked—more moist and full of stronger spice and pumpkin flavour—so will hold up well for a few days if you want to make these on Sunday and use them for snacks over the course of the following week.
+Speaking of which, they actually taste even better the day after they’re baked—more moist and full of stronger spice and pumpkin flavour—so they will hold up well for a few days if you want to make these on Sunday and use them for snacks over the course of the following week.

 Adapted from Real Sweet